Alfred Sherwood Romer Prize

 • The abstract submission process includes a series of questions to establish eligibility:

-• the applicant’s current degree program, estimated date of completion and institution;
+• the applicant's current degree program, estimated date of completion and institution.

-• all undergraduate and graduate degrees previously awarded, degree dates and awarding institutions;
+• all undergraduate and graduate degrees previously awarded, degree dates and awarding institutions.

-• the applicant’s current position and institution in the case of an applicant who already has a doctorate but that will be within one year of the degree date at the time of the Annual Meeting
+• the applicant’s current position and institution in the case of an applicant who already has a doctorate but that will be within one year of the degree date at the time of the Annual Meeting.

 • Please note that any abstract that is not selected for the Romer Prize session will be moved to regular submission status.
-If designated as a poster, it may be considered for the Colbert Prize.

 ROMER PRIZE GUIDELINES